wp-plugins/combine-js/readme.txt

 1. This is a screenshot of the Combine JS settings page.

 == Changelog ==

+= 0.9 =
+* Use system tmp directory if plugin dir is not writable.

 = 0.8 =
 * Additional fix to tmp directory creation; change mkdir to wp_mkdir_p.